drandreaskrueger/chainhammer/reproduce.md

 --> AMI ID `ami-0aaa64f3e432e4a26`

+By now that AMI is superseded.
+Use the "search for public AMIs --> chainhammer" instead, next chapter:

 ## readymade Amazon AMI

 This will much accelerate your own benchmarking experiments.
-In my ready-made Amazon AWS image I have done all of the above.
+In my ready-made Amazon AWS image I have done all of the above (Plus some unlogged updates, of the toolchain & chainhammer).

 Use my AMI: